-Even if you know the person wants a pet, by giving them one as a gift you take away the ability to choose the right pet for them.
+Even if you know the person wants a pet, by giving them one as a gift you take away their ability to choose the right pet for them.
 They may want to rescue a certain kind of animal or buy it from a special breeder.
 You may get a breed or size that doesn’t work with their family.

 Instead of getting a pet, get a gift for their future pet.
 If you know the person wants a dog, get a fun collar.
-Or if the person is getting a cat get them some catnip.
+Or if the person is getting a cat, get them some catnip.

-9. A Car
+9. A car

 Don’t be tempted by commercials that make buying a car look like a great Christmas gift.
 Cars are expensive and making a major financial decision like that without consulting the person you’re buying it for can be devastating.